Are Coding Bootcamps Worth It?

 The premise of coding bootcamps is implicit in the name: learning to code in a condensed, rigorous format.
 Pioneers like Dev Bootcamp in San Francisco and The Iron Yard in Greenville, South Carolina, designed programs to make students job-ready in a matter of months rather than years.

 [The] combination of speed and accessibility is attracting a growing population of upskillers competing for high-paying, high-tech jobs.
-Over 23,000 students will graduate from code schools in 2019 alone.
+Over 23,000 students graduated from code schools in 2019 alone.

 Both programs, which had expanded to multiple campuses across the country, closed abruptly in 2017, and some experts predicted additional code school closures.
 Contrary to those expectations, however, the market has grown 10 times over since 2013, according to Course Report.

 The industry's mini-shakeout in 2017 might have suggested coding bootcamps couldn't deliver on their core promise to students, but the format's combination of speed and accessibility is attracting a growing population of upskillers competing for high-paying, high-tech jobs.
-Over 23,000 students will graduate from code schools in 2019 alone.
+Over 23,000 students graduated from code schools in 2019 alone.

 What Are the Benefits of Coding Bootcamps?

 So what is driving students to enroll in coding bootcamps?
 "There's an access issue for computer science at all levels of high school and throughout higher education," said Sheree Speakman, the CEO of the Council on Integrity in Results Reporting (CIRR).
-"While this is changing, implementation is not happening fast enough," she added.
+"While this is changing, implementation is not happening fast enough."

 CIRR is a membership organization made up of code schools that voluntarily report student outcomes.
-Speaking to BestColleges about the value of coding bootcamps, Speakman said that, "The success of code schools is that a student can learn to code from code schools regardless of whether or not they've been able to learn coding and computer science in traditional education systems."
+Speaking to BestColleges about the value of coding bootcamps, Speakman explained, "The success of code schools is that a student can learn to code from code schools, regardless of whether or not they've been able to learn coding and computer science in traditional education systems."

 The Pros and Cons of Coding Bootcamps